 The R1 visa is excellent for those seeking to perform religious vocations or occupations.
 Religious workers who may not qualify for employment under other visa categories may find that the R1 is suitable for them.

 If you have any questions on any of the information discussed in this guide, feel free to email me directly at firstname.lastname@example.org.

 I hope you found this video helpful.
-Subscribe if this content or information helps you in any way, comment below if you want me to talk about something specific, and share this resource because you never know who needs answers to these questions.
+Subscribe if this content or information helps you in any way, schedule a consultation if you have a specific question, comment below if you want me to talk about something specific, and share this resource because you never know who needs answers to these questions.
 I’ll see you in the next video.